geoserver/geoserver/doc/en/user/source/styling/sld-reference/labeling.rst

 forceLeftToRight
 ^^^^^^^^^^^^^^^^

-The labeller always tries to draw labels so that they can be read, meaning the label does not always follow the line orientation, but sometimes it's flipped 180° instead to allow for normal reading.
+The labeller tries to draw labels so that they can be read, meaning the label does not always follow the line orientation, but sometimes it's flipped 180° instead to allow for normal reading.
 This may get in the way if the label is a directional arrow, and you're trying to show one way directions (assuming the geometry is oriented along the one way, and that you have a flag to discern one ways from streets with both circulations).

 The ``forceLeftToRight`` option can be set to ``false`` to disable label flipping, making the label always follow the inherent orientation of the line being labelled: